 - Hormone therapy for prostate cancer

 - Preventing and treating prostate cancer spread to bones

 - Complementary and alternative therapies for prostate cancer

-Because prostate cancer often grows very slowly, some men (especially those who are older or who have other major health problems) may never need treatment for their cancer.
-Instead, their doctor may suggest approaches called watchful waiting (also called expectant management) or active surveillance.
+Because prostate cancer often grows very slowly, some men (especially those who are older or who have other major health problems) might never need treatment for their cancer.
+Instead, their doctor may suggest approaches known as watchful waiting, expectant management, observation, or active surveillance.

 Some doctors use these terms to mean the same thing.
 For other doctors the terms mean something slightly different:

-Watchful waiting is sometimes used to describe a less intensive type of follow-up that may mean fewer tests and relying more on changes in a man's symptoms to decide if treatment is needed.
+- Watchful waiting (observation) is sometimes used to describe a less intense type of follow-up that may mean fewer tests and relying more on changes in a man’s symptoms to decide if treatment is needed.

 Either of these methods may be a good choice if the cancer is not causing any symptoms, is likely to grow slowly, and is small and contained in the prostate.
-It is less often a choice if you are young, healthy, and have a cancer that is likely to grow fast (based on the Gleason score).
+It is less likely to be a good choice if you are young and healthy, or have a cancer that is likely to grow fast (based on the Gleason score).

-Some men choose this approach because, in their view, the side effects of treatments like surgery or radiation might outweigh the benefits.
-Others are willing to accept the possible side effects of active treatment in order to try to remove or destroy the cancer.
+Some men choose this approach because they feel that the side effects of treatments like surgery or radiation might outweigh the benefits for them.
+Others are willing to accept the possible side effects of these treatments to try to remove or destroy the cancer.